Speed control of induction motor by 7 ways

 This is called derating and is needed so the iron core of the motor does not saturate and cause excessive magnetization currents to flow in the machine.

-If the electrical frequency ω is reduced by a factor α.
+If we reduce the electrical frequency ω by a factor α.

 Then the flux in the core will increase by a factor 1/ α.

 The magnetization current of the motor will increase.